Clastify logo

 Medium

-Explain why the d-block trend is less regular.
+Explain why the trend is less evident across the d-block than across sodium, magnesium and aluminium.

 Question 31